 One of the forefathers of the Christian church, Augustine of Hippo (early 5th century AD) described the Jews as a “shamed” people, cursed by God to wander the Earth for eternity.
 Christ had been one of their own, wrote Augustine, yet they gave him up to the Romans and cheered as he was condemned, brutalised and executed.

 “It would be appropriate to hold Jews, because of their crime, in perpetual servitude (slavery).
 Therefore the princes may regard the possessions of Jews as belonging to the state.
 However, they must use them with a certain moderation and not deprive Jews of things necessary to life.”

-Another factor in Jewish-Christian tensions was a declaration, made both in the Torah and rabbinical scripture, that the Jews were God’s ‘chosen people’.
+Another factor in Jewish-Christian tensions was an assertion, made both in the Torah and rabbinical scripture, that the Jews were God’s ‘chosen people’.
 Deuteronomy 14:2, for instance, says the Jews are “a holy people… God has chosen you to be His treasured people, from all the nations that are on the face of the Earth”.